dentarg/auth0-blog/_posts/2017-09-20-firebase-phone-authentication.markdown

 ### Step 1: Set Up Firebase Config

 In your fresh project directory, create an `index.html` file.
-Now, back to the overview screen for your project and click on it.
-Then click `Add Firebase to your Web app`, a popup will show like so:
+Now, go back to the overview screen for your project and click on it.
+Then click `Add Firebase to your Web app`.
+A popup will show like so:

 ![Popup](https://cdn.auth0.com/blog/firebasephoneauth/credentials.png)

-Copy paste it into your index.html file like so:
+Copy and paste it into your `index.html` file like so:

 ```
 <!DOCTYPE html>